Lyall/WOFFFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

-- Removing the 30fps cap causes text to speed up.
-It may also cause numerous other issues.
+#### Framerate Cap Issues
+- Some text is displayed at an increased speed.
+- Menu interactions/inputs are sped up.
-- When removing the framerate cap, cutscenes are still animated at 30fps.
+- Cutscenes are still animated at 30fps (not sure if this can be fixed).

+#### HUD Issues
 - When using the HUD fix, you may see uncovered UI at the top/bottom/sides.
+This is most easily seen in certain menus and with the minimap.

 ## Screenshots